 During his lifetime, Webern did not achieve much success as a composer because his music was considered too abstract and atonal by the general public.
 He was forced to support his family through other means such as various conducting positions and teaching.
 During the 1950s and 1960s, other composers became interested in Webern's compositional style, particularly in features such as his use of brevity and the value of individual notes; his unique interpretation of serialism; and his innovative use of texture, rhythm and dynamics.
 Webern's musical works included vocal music such as songs, cantatas, a choral work, piano music and chamber music.
 The instrumentation Webern used was often unconventional such as his Quartet Op.
 22 which called for clarinet, saxophone, violin and piano.

 Harmonics are overtones of the string and produce soft, flutelike sounds when the string is lightly touched at specific fractional divisions (nodal points).
-Natural harmonics are produced on open strings, and artificial, stopped or fingered harmonics are produced on stopped strings.
-Artificial or fingered harmonics are produced by firmly pressing the first finger down on a note two octaves below the desired pitch, and then lightly touching the fourth finger a perfect fourth above the notated pitch.
-This divides the string into fourths, and the resulting sound is two octaves above the stopped pitch (less commonly used, are artificial harmonics with the finger lightly touching the string a third or fifth above the stopped notes).
-Webern begins his piece with a fingered harmonic using the first and fourth fingers.
+Natural harmonics are produced on open strings, and artificial or stopped harmonics are produced on stopped strings.
+Artificial harmonics are produced by firmly pressing the first finger down on a note two octaves below the desired pitch, and then lightly touching the fourth finger a perfect fourth above the notated pitch.
+This divides the string into fourths, and the resulting sound is two octaves above the stopped pitch.
+Less commonly used, are artificial harmonics with the finger lightly touching the string a third or fifth above the stopped notes.
+Webern begins his piece with an artificial harmonic using the first and fourth fingers.
 To play the first note of the piece, press your first finger down firmly on the D string for the note Eb (a low 1st finger), then lightly touch your fourth finger on the D string for the note Ab (a low fourth finger).
 This should produce a harmonic two octaves above the stopped note, with a light, silvery sound.

 Webern's musical directions also call for col legno beginning in measure 5.
 Col legno is a term which means the bow should strike the string with the bow stick instead of the bow hair.
 To do this, turn your bow upside down so the wood of the bow stick is facing the strings, and gently let the stick of your bow bounce on the strings.
 This should produce a brittle, dry sound.
 As a side note, some professional string players do not like using their expensive bows to produce this sound, and when this effect is called for in extended passages in orchestral music, they use inexpensive bows.
 The piece ends with pizzicato (often abbreviated as pizz.), meaning the string should be plucked with the finger instead of being bowed.